Bambuu/intermediate-react/part6/src/assignments/assignment-1.md

 Inside `Theming.js`:

 - Import our `ThemeContext`
-- Use the `ThemeContext.Consumer` inside the render function, to render the `color` attribute to the page:
+- Use the `ThemeContext.Consumer` inside the returned JSX, to render the `color` attribute to the page:
 ```js
       <ThemeContext.Consumer>